jiamingz42/JobBoardScrape/README.md

 I wrote this script to practise my web scraping skills, and to conduct an analysis about the characteristics of the demand of analytical positions.

+**Strcuture**
+This package has three components: one configure file (config.json), one module (linkedin.py) and several executable scripts.
+All constant variables that are be used by multiple scripts are store in the config file; all functions/classes that are used by multiple are stored in the module; each executable script is used to performance a specific task.

 The package contains several modules/scripts:
 - linkedin: linkedin module is used to scrape information from job listing boards and company profile page.
 - location: map the raw location to standard location format using the Google Geocoded service from Python package GeoPy